Stephen Flemmi: Criminal career

+Bennett murders and Fitzgerald bombing

 Although Flemmi's first gangland boss, "Wimpy" Bennett, had vowed to remain neutral in a feud between the Patriarca family and an East Boston crew headed by Barboza, a rivalry persisted between Bennett and Ilario "Larry" Zannino, Flemmi and Salemme's closest contact in the Mafia.
 Flemmi and Salemme shot and killed the brothers "Wimpy" and Walter Bennett in succession.
 At the behest of Zannino, 47-year-old "Wimpy" Bennett was murdered in a garage owned by Salemme on January 19, 1967.
 After Bennett disappeared, Flemmi notified his FBI handler Rico that there was "absolutely no chance" that he would be found alive.
 55-year-old Walter Bennett then went missing on April 3, 1967 after he had been deemed a threat to Flemmi.
 Both men were buried at a remote location in Hopkinton.

 When the third Bennett brother, William "Billy" Bennett, "began vocalizing his belief that Flemmi had murdered both his brothers", Flemmi "reluctantly decided" that he too must be killed.
 56-year-old Billy Bennett was dumped from a moving car and found dead against a snowbank in the Mattapan neighborhood of Boston on December 22, 1967 after getting into a vehicle with Richard Grasso, an associate from South Boston.
 Stuart assisted Flemmi in post-killing cleaning after Bennett's murder.
 A week later, Grasso was shot twice in the head and left in the trunk of his 1967 Buick Wildcat in Brookline.
 Grasso was killed by Flemmi after he had "panicked" because his car was used in Billy Bennett's murder.
 After the killings of the Bennett brothers, Flemmi assumed control of the Roxbury Gang.

 In the summer of 1967, Zannino and Peter Limone decided to sponsor Flemmi and Salemme for membership in the Patriarca family.
 Although prospective members would ordinarily be required to carry out a murder in order to be inducted into the Mafia, the family offered to waive the requirement due to Flemmi and Salemme's reputation as seasoned killers.
 In the winter of 1967, Flemmi was summoned to Providence, Rhode Island to meet with Patriarca family boss Raymond Patriarca.
 Unlike Salemme, Flemmi ultimately resisted the family's attempts to recruit him as he did not trust the Mafia and felt he had sufficient protection as an FBI informant.